Pulled beef and shallot sandwiches are a perfect way to feed a crowd. They are great for potlucks or game day festivities.

 - Add some salt to the slow cooker.

-- Now cook it on low for about 5 to 6 hours.
+- Now cook it on low for about 6 hours.
 Keep a close eye on it as every slow cooker is different.
-I would start checking it at 4 hours.
+I would start checking it around the 5 hour mark.

 - About 30 minutes before it's done pour your BBQ sauce in it, stir and let it cook for the remaining time.